 This is Fresca Foods, a company that got its start as Pasta Fresca in the late 1980s with a storefront in Boulder that supplied high-end pastas to area restaurants.
 Today's iteration is a result of both the tech and natural foods revolutions in Boulder.
 While the natural foods connection is relatively clear -- all products are made without artificial ingredients and many are organic -- the tech aspect has to do with the company's officers, who bought into the business about five years ago.
 Todd Dutkin, president and CEO, and Alex Cloth, executive vice president, most recently were executives at Level 3 Communications in Broomfield before their foray into the world of dough and nuts.

 "I come from high tech," Dutkin says.
-"My only background is I like to eat."

 The precision of the tech world has a definite place, however, when it comes to scaling up recipes and achieving production efficiencies.
 Yet, the firm is something of an incubator for up and coming natural foods companies, a process that Dutkin says is both art and science.